Data-driven Selection of Coarse-Grained Models of Coupled Oscillators: Conclusions

 In this study we present a data-driven and theoretically-grounded approach to constructing coarse-grained models for finite-dimensional Kuramoto oscillator systems.
 To do this, we build on prior work that leverages the infinite-$N$ limit, as well as collective coordinate methods that offer the possibility of closing the explicit time-dependence induced by coarse-graining.
 We complement these theoretical approaches with a data-driven inference procedure that selects both the appropriate coarse-graining partition and optimal coefficient values for a given finite Kuramoto system.
 Our aim is to demonstrate the utility of combining theoretical insight with data-driven inference for finding accurate coarse-grained models of finite heterogeneous systems.

 Our results reveal that partitioning nodes in a way that respects the underlying coupling network is vital to the validity of a collective coordinate approach, above and beyond phase cohesiveness.
 In addition, we find that given the freedom to optimize coefficient values based on data, the functional form predicted by Ott and Antonsen based on the assumption of Cauchy-distributed natural frequencies performs very comparably with the functional form predicted by the more realistic (for the case considered here) assumptions of Gaussian-distributed natural frequencies and a linear collective coordinate ansatz.
 This shows that there is considerable freedom in learning the right-hand side of a coarse-grained ODE, and that other criteria could be brought into play to disambiguate between comparable models.
 In the present work, the derivations given in Sec. \ref{sec:methods} perform this function in their role as inductive biases; other criteria such as parsimony \cite{Brunton2015} or interpretability might also be applied.

+{ Notably, our method achieves accurate coarse-grained model performance across the whole parameter space we considered, which includes behaviors ranging from complete incoherence to global synchronization.
+The number of samples required to learn the coarse-grained model can vary according to the state of the system, and may drastically change when the system undergoes an abrupt phase transition \cite{Giannuzzi2007,gomez2011explosive}.
+In future work, it would be interesting to investigate the change of model complexity under phase transitions in original and coarse-grained systems.

-We anticipate that the approach introduced in this work will find applications in other types of complex dynamical systems.
+Finally we discuss possible extensions to the work presented here.
+The derivations presented in Sec. \ref{subsec:assumptions} rely on partitioning nodes according to mathematical regularities in the underlying equations of motion, in particular regarding the coupling matrix.
+A similar approach could be applied in the case that the underlying system exhibits regularities in other properties, such as phase lags or higher harmonics in the coupling function, or in the on-site dynamics.
+We anticipate that the approach introduced in this work will find applications in other types of complex dynamical systems. }